-SUBSTREAM is an aerial shooter that's choreographed to music.
-Every level in the game has been animated with a different genre.
-The game's graphics engine has been custom built so that the entire environment is dynamic.
-Terrain and scenery morphs and pulses with the rhythms, melodies and themes of the soundtrack.
-This is a world alive.
-Substream is an abstract shmup where you survive and destroy the waves of enemies that attack you.
+SUBSTREAM is a third-person shmup that's choreographed to music.
+Substream is an abstract aerial shooter where you battle the waves of attacking enemies.
 But it's not that simple, because space is wrapped.
 Enemies appear in multiple positions ahead of you, and your lone fighter ship is a squadron stretching off to infinity.
 Expect to be flanked by enemies that are right in front of you.
-Substream is being developed for Windows PC, other platforms will hopefully follow.
+Every level in the game has been animated with a different musical genre and the entire environment is dynamic.
+Terrain and scenery morphs and pulses with the rhythms, melodies and themes of the soundtrack.
+Substream is being developed for Windows PC.

 Latest tweets from @_benbradley

 Mar 21 2015, 2:46pm

 @MartinCaine Yeah same, that's why I'm trying the txt file.
 Adding to my bookmarks now just feels like dropping something down a well.

 Copy pasting URLs into dropbox/articles_to_read_later.txt - yeah this is gonna work.

 @dtConfect that was the underwater one right?
 I think I played the demo, seemed good but it ran too slow on my PC back in the day.